 - 5 C cooked rice or cauliflower rice

 - optional: sliced green onion for garnishing

 - Melt lard or other fat in an Instant Pot set to sauté.
 Do not cover with lid.

-- Once the fat is hot, stir in garlic, bell pepper, mushrooms, onion, celery, snow peas, ½ tsp salt, and ¼ tsp pepper.
+- Once the fat is hot, stir in garlic, bell pepper, mushrooms, onion, celery, snow peas, ½ teaspoon salt, and ¼ teaspoon pepper.
 Continue to sauté until the vegetables are softened, then turn off the heat and set the vegetables aside for later.
 If you can't keep them warm, you may refrigerate them.

 - Once the vegetables are cooked and removed from the pot, whisk in the coconut aminos, ginger, cinnamon, cloves, and fennel.

-- Add beef and season with 1 tsp salt and 1 tsp pepper.
+- Add beef and season with 1 teaspoon salt and 1 teaspoon pepper.
 Stir.
 Secure lid and set valve to sealing.
 Press the button that says "manual" then press the plus (+) button until the display reads 40 minutes.